afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I finished some projects between Day 2 to Day 4 in Javascript30.

 **Thougts** Creating simple vanilla javascript project with CSS Variables was very amazing

+### Day 74: Aug 14 2019

+**Today's Progress**: Today I finished Day 5's project in Javascript30.
+I also started to create my own portfolio page

+**Thougts** Flexbox really amazing when we were building layouts